BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/42152/embed" width="993" height="340" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>

+# Step 1 – Prepare your document.

+While making a report, I forgot to cite the author’s work.
+I would like you to help me avoid any charge of plagiarism and do a proper citation.
+To add citations and a bibliography to my article, please download the word document.
+Before we move forward, please make sure you have installed the [Zotero word plugin](https://www.zotero.org/support/word_processor_plugin_manual_installation).

+# Step 2- Choosing Citation Style

+Once the word document is open, please click on Zotero Tab, just next to the Help section on top.
+Once you will click on Zotero, there will be many different options open for you.
+Please select “Add/Edit Citation” for citation.
+The dialogue box will appear to select citation style.
+Please select APA Citation style for learning purposes.
+Learning Fact: Zotero supports 8100 citation style.
+Try using different citation styles for another document :P

+# Step 3- Red Magic Box

+After selecting your citation style, a red color magic box will appear on your word document.
+Right-click on the Z symbol and select classic view.

+# Step 4- Adding Citation

+Once you click on classic view in the previous step, a dialogue box will appear, showing your collection and libraries from Zotero.
+Select folder “Mental Health” in the left corner.
+Select Title “Mental health” and press “OK”

+# Step 5- Citation Inserted.

+You will see your citation is inserted in your Word document.
+Please see the below image.
+(I have highlighted and bold the citation for your easy detection)

 *Below is the video demonstrating how you can add citation and bibliography to your document.
 Please watch and try adding citation and bibliography to your own documents.*